philipmendels/use-flexible-undo/stories/dependent-state-right-intro.md

-In this example 'count' and 'amount' are combined in a single state object passed to useState().
-In the following examples we look at useReducer();
+In this example 'count' and 'amount' are combined in a single state object passed to useState.